Mal de Débarquement Syndrome (MdDS)

 “Débarquement” is the French word for “disembarking” or getting off a boat, train or airplane.
 “Mal de débarquement” literally means “sickness of disembarking,” also known as “land-sickness” — the opposite of seasickness.
 If you have ever stepped off a train, boat or car and felt as if the ground was rocking under your feet, you have felt mal de débarquement.

 For most people, this feeling only lasts for a few minutes or hours.
-At worst, it may last for a few days or even weeks.
+For some people, it may last for a few days or even weeks.
 But for some people, the feeling becomes chronic and lasts for a month or more.
 This is called mal de débarquement syndrome (MdDS).

 MdDS seems to start in one of two ways: